 Take Out Private Student Loans with ELFI

-If you have used up your federal, state, and institutional aid and need additional funds to pay for summer classes, private student loans can be a useful option.
-With ELFI, you can qualify for loans for summer courses as long as you’re enrolled at least half-time.* You can borrow as little as $1,000 or as much as the school-certified cost of attendance, and you can have up to 15 years to repay the loan.
-You can get rate estimates with ELFI’s Find My Rate tool without affecting your credit.
+If you’ve used up your federal, state, and institutional aid and need additional funds to pay for summer classes, private student loans can also be a useful option.
+With ELFI, you can qualify for loans for summer courses as long as you’re enrolled at least half-time.* Borrow as little as $1,000 or as much as the school-certified cost of attendance.
+ELFI gives you up to 15 years to repay your loan, and you can get rate estimates with ELFI’s Find My Rate tool without affecting your credit.